Jockerpsy/generic-mcp-client-chat/README.md

 ## Example MCP Servers

-This repository includes several example MCP servers to demonstrate different capabilities:
+This repository includes several example MCP servers to demonstrate different capabilities.

-### Default MCP Server (Port 8000)
-Basic tools for testing:
-- `echo`: Echoes back the input message
-- `repeat`: Repeats the input message 10 times

-### Math Tools Server (Port 8002)
-Mathematical operations:
-- `count_letters`: Count the number of letters in a word
-- `fibonacci`: Calculate the fibonacci number for a given input

-### File System Server (Port 8003)
-File system navigation tools:
-- `ls`: List contents of a directory with file/folder icons
-- `cd`: Change current working directory

 To use any of these example servers:
 1. Start the desired server (e.g., `python example_mcp_servers/file_mcp_server.py`)
 2. Click "Add Server" in the web interface
 3. Enter a server name (e.g., "file_server")